Iran's Historic Bathhouses: A Dive into Ancient Hygiene and Modern Tourism

 Sheikh Bahai Public Bath in Isfahan

-Undoubtedly, the Sheikh Bahai Bath is not only one of the most unusual baths in Iran but also one of the most astonishing baths in the entire world.
+Undoubtedly, the Sheikh Bahai Bath is not only one of the most unusual baths in Iran but also one of the most astonishing in the world.
 This complex, located in Isfahan, is the product of the artistry and architecture of Sheikh Bahai.
 The most significant point about this place is that a single candle heats this bath.
 It might intrigue you to know that despite many years since its construction, scientists have still not fully unraveled how the Sheikh Bahai Bath was constantly heated using only a candle.
 Experts consider the heating system of this bath to be an engineering masterpiece, and many believe that Sheikh Bahai, utilizing principles of physics and chemistry, managed to maintain the warmth of this complex using only a single candle.
 Based on studies, some people believe a ceramic pipe system beneath the bath naturally draws gases like methane and sulfur oxides into the bath’s reservoir.
 Given Sheikh Bahai’s calculations and the unique design of this reservoir, this sewage became a source of methane gas, and the heat for the entire bath was maintained using a candle.
 Today’s health and environmental experts have made every effort to produce gas from sewage to create a new fuel source.
 Still, astonishingly, Sheikh Bahai kept the Isfahan bath warm using only a candle many years ago.

 Arak's Four Seasons Bath